kandarpa02/arrayX/README.md

 - LR: `0.5`
 - Batch size: `64 (train)`, `1000 (val)`

-> **Remark:** Despite Neo being built entirely in Python (including its autodiff system and optimizer), it still achieves **~95–98% of PyTorch's performance** on a 3-layer MLP for MNIST, thanks to its clean reversed-mode design and raw array backends (NumPy/CuPy).
+> **Remark:** Despite Neo being built entirely in Python (including its autodiff system and just a standard gradient descent optimizer), it still achieves **~95–98% of PyTorch's performance** on a 3-layer MLP for MNIST, thanks to its clean reversed-mode design and raw array backends (NumPy/CuPy).
 The performance gap mainly comes from Python-side overhead and lack of fused ops, which can be further optimized in future versions.

 #### Neo
 ```